-Becci Louise leads the superhero double life of teacher-by-day/poet-by-night and currently nests in the mystical forests of Reading.
-She is poet in Residence at a senior school in Hampshire but delivers workshops wherever she is called to do so.
-She performs across the South East with her little parrot, Maya, bringing words-power to whomever they happen to meet.
+Currently, she is Poet in Residence at a senior school in Hampshire two days per week but delivers workshops wherever she is called to do so, including in schools, libraries, museums and arts centres.
+She performs across the South East with Maya the parrot, bringing words-power to whomever they happen to meet.

 Becci was a resident artist at the Roundhouse in Camden between 2012 and 2015, where she researched and developed a show that was granted Arts Council Funding and eventually completed a week’s run at the Edinburgh Fringe Festival, 2015.
 She has worked with the creative organisations, Apples and Snakes and SPOKE on several projects, including workshops at the Poetry Potting Shed in Olympic Park and Word’s A Stage at the Freeword Centre.
 She was the poet in residence at prestigious poetry night, Bang Said The Gun in early 2015 and has performed her sets at Find The Right Words in Leicester, Wise Words Festival in Canterbury and BoxedIn, London, amongst other poetry nights and events.
 In May, 2015, she delivered a TEDx talk at the University of Kent about the importance of poetry as way of recovering from, and healing, mental illness and was a keynote speaker at the 2016 CILIP conference, where she spoke about the role that library spaces could play in developing places for mental healing.
 Her show, A City of Foxes, has been shown at The Roundhouse’s Last Word Festival and the Reading Fringe Festival, where it won the Fringe award for a show that ‘moved and impacted its audience.’
-Her second show, ‘6 Ways To Break A Bird’ was well received at the 2016 Reading Fringe Festival and received a 5 star review from Broadsheet Boutique.
-Becci has recorded some of her poetry with the Reading-based organisation, Creative People, and her work can be downloaded from her bandcamp site (see her VIDEOS page for further details).
+Her second show, ‘6 Ways To Break A Bird’ was well received at the 2016 Reading Fringe Festival and received a 5-star review from Broadsheet Boutique.
+Becci’s first full-length collection of poetry, ‘Octopus Medicine’, is due out with Two Rivers Press in September, 2017.
+Becci has recorded some of her poetry with the Reading-based organisation, Creative People, and her work can be downloaded from her Bandcamp site (see her VIDEOS page for further details).

 Becci has worked in a variety of educational settings before to deliver workshops around writing and creativity.
 She has delivered workshops in William Martin Primary school with year 2 students (2011) and with Burnt Mill Academy with Ks 3 students (2011-2012), as well as delivering workshops in the poetry potting shed for all ages as specified above.She is currently poet in residence two days a week in a Hampshire school but is also highly involved in working with her local community in Reading, including projects with Reading Libraries and The Corn Exchange.